MLB prospect rankings: Top 50 players entering 2023; Gunnar Henderson, Anthony Volpe, Andrew Painter in top 15

-Spring has arrived, and that means it's time for Major League Baseball to begin a new year.
+Spring training is here, and that means it's time for Major League Baseball to begin a new year.
 CBS Sports is already in the process of previewing the upcoming season.
 Part of that process entails highlighting and evaluating the 50 minor-league prospects who we deem to be the best the sport has to offer.

 As with the top 20 list we produced earlier this winter, the process for curating this list involves conversations with scouts, analysts, and player development types, as well as some firsthand observations based on our own beliefs and biases.
 As always, bear in mind that this is an art, not a science, and a snapshot, not a prophecy set in stone.
 Players are more than capable of getting better and making this analysis look silly, and there are more than 50 future good big-league players in the minors.